Abhaycl/RoboND-Rover-1P1/README.md

   - Fill in the `perception_step()` function within the `perception.py` script with the appropriate image processing functions to create a map and update `Rover()` data (similar to what you did with `process_image()` in the notebook).
   - Fill in the `decision_step()` function within the `decision.py` script with conditional statements that take into consideration the outputs of the `perception_step()` in deciding how to issue throttle, brake and steering commands.
   - Iterate on your perception and decision function until your rover does a reasonable job of navigating and mapping.
 (Mapping 40% of the map, at 60% Fidelity, and locate at least 1 rock sample).

+### 1. We execute the functions that have been provided in the notebook, first with the test data provided, then with the data that I have recorded from the simulator.
+Add/modify functions to allow color selection of obstacles and rock samples.

+Collection of test data

+![alt text][image0]

 ## The Simulator